 Attack confirmation logic

-For simplicity reasons beginning of this guide omits explanation of attack confirmation logic.
-In reality after some host crosses threshold FastNetMon does not block it immediately.
-Instead, it creates traffic capture request.
-We do it to capture context of attack for email alerts and script callback.
+For simplicity, the beginning of this guide omits an explanation of attack confirmation logic.
+In reality, after a host crosses the threshold, FastNetMon does not block it immediately.
+Instead, it creates a traffic capture request.
+We do it to capture the context of the attack for email alerts and script callbacks.

-After capture request creation, FastNetMon will collect all traffic to / from specified host.
+After capture request creation, FastNetMon will collect all traffic to/from a specified host.
 By default, FastNetMon captures 500 (for mirror/SPAN mode) or 20 (for sFlow v5, Netflow, IPFIX) packets.

-If you want you can adjust number of packets this way:
+If you wish, you can adjust the number of packets in the following way:

 sudo fcli set main ban_details_records_count 5 sudo fcli commit

-If it cannot capture this amount of packets for 60 second (can be configured using bucket_traffic_collection_timeout starting from 2.0.359) it removes “traffic capture request” as orphaned and removes it completely.
-In this case, FastNetMon declares attack as false positive and does not apply any actions.
+If it cannot capture this amount of packets for 60 seconds (can be configured using bucket_traffic_collection_timeout starting from 2.0.359), it removes the “traffic capture request” as orphaned and removes it completely.
+In this case, FastNetMon declares the attack as a false positive and does not apply any actions.

-If you use sampled Netflow/IPFIX/sFlow v5 you can reduce this value to 2-3 packets or even set it to single packet.
-In this case, FastNetMon will block host almost immediately after receiving initial alert but you will lost ability to understand attack’s traffic.
+If you use sampled Netflow/IPFIX/sFlow v5, you can reduce this value to 2-3 packets or even set it to a single packet.
+In this case, FastNetMon will block the host almost immediately after receiving the initial alert, but you will lose the ability to understand the attack traffic.

-If you enable traffic buffer capability attack confirmation step will be skipped and attack will be triggered immediately.
-In this case FastNetMon will retrieve attack’s sample from in-memory traffic buffer which stores packets and flows for last X seconds.
+If you enable traffic buffer capability attack confirmation step will be skipped, and the attack will be triggered immediately.
+In this case, FastNetMon will retrieve an attack sample from the in-memory traffic buffer, which stores packets and flows for the last X seconds.
 This sample will be used for script callbacks and email alerts.

-In addition to option to announce /32 or /128 hosts which are under attack FastNetMon can announce whole networks where attacked host is located.
-It may be useful for DDoS scrubbing centre diversion or internal network policy changes (i.e. to move prefix under attack to in-house scrubbing or move it to another ISP).
+In addition to the option to announce /32 or /128 hosts which are under attack, FastNetMon can announce whole networks where the attacked host is located.
+It may be useful for DDoS scrubbing centre diversion or internal network policy changes (i.e. to move the prefix under attack to in-house scrubbing or move it to another ISP).

-In addition to BGP based integration we have native integration with multiple DDoS scrubbing centers via API.
+In addition to BGP-based integration, we have native integration with multiple DDoS scrubbing centres via API.